 A maximum of two courses (six semester hours) taken at another AACSB accredited institution, each with a "B" grade or better, may be applied toward the degree.
 This is not automatic or guaranteed.
-Transfer credit request from institutions not holding AACSB accreditation will be reviewed upon submission to the appropriate business faculty or administrators, with final college approval of transfer credit being made by the Dean of the Sorrell College of Business,
+Transfer credit request from institutions not holding AACSB accreditation will be reviewed upon submission to the appropriate business faculty or administrators, with final college approval of transfer credit being made by the Dean of the Sorrell College of Business.

 Note that the capstone course MSM 6650 Leadership Role in Strategic Management must be taken with Troy University and will not be accepted as transfer credit from another institution.
 Credit accepted for transfer into the MSM core or to satisfy specified program courses is limited to institutions holding AACSB accreditation (or those approved through the Sorrell College transfer credit review process) for their business programs.
 These courses must be comparable in catalog description, level, and content to Troy University courses and approved by the appropriate graduate business faculty or administrator.
-If the course is not comparable to a Troy University MSM course then the transfer credit request will be denied.
+If the course is not comparable to a

+Troy University MSM course then the transfer credit request will be denied.
 No more than two courses (six semester hours) may be transferred in from a completed master's degree program.
 Transient credit must meet Graduate School policy, and be pre-approved by the Dean.
 Professional military education courses are not accepted for credit in the MSM program.

-Note: Professional Military Education Captain's Course can be transferred in for this degree in lieu of MSM 6640 with appropriate paperwork and signature of the Dean of the Sorrell College of Business.
+Note: Approved Graduate Level Professional Military Education credit for certain Captain's Career Courses can be transferred in for this degree in lieu of MSM 6640, with approval of the Dean of the Sorrell College of Business.
+Students must submit appropriate paperwork, including official Joint Services Transcripts.